-A general healthy eating pattern helps to support the needs of a fit, energetic and lean basketball player.
-Nutrition is often based around lean proteins for muscle repair and recovery, carbohydrate appropriately timed for fuel.
+A generally healthy eating pattern helps to support the needs of a fit, energetic, and lean basketball player.
+Nutrition is often based around lean proteins for muscle repair and recovery, and carbohydrates are appropriately timed for fuel.
 In addition, fruit, vegetables, nuts, seeds, and whole grains provide important vitamins and minerals, along with some healthy fats.
-Individual nutrition requirements will be determined by training load, specific athlete needs, training goals, body composition goals, health and adjustment for growth in younger athletes.
+Individual nutrition requirements will be determined by training load, specific athlete needs, training goals, body composition goals, health, and adjustment for growth in younger athletes.
 Many basketball players have high energy requirements due to their body size, training demands, and growth for junior athletes.
-Here is what you should eat if you want to ace the ball game-:
+Here is what you should eat if you want to ace the ball game -:

 Whole grain pasta/bread-

 Whole-wheat pasta is best for athletes when they are loading on carbs one or two days before their event.
-Whole grain pasta and bread will provide good carbs, fiber, and a little protein (but you should add a protein to your pasta with something like chicken).
+Whole-grain pasta and bread will provide good carbs, fiber, and a little protein (but you should add protein to your pasta with something like chicken).

 Contains important antioxidants that help counteract the free radicals that can damage cells, brought on by exercise.
 Broccoli also contains vitamins, minerals, and fiber, important for proper digestion and elimination.